 Put simply, a market penetration strategy is a process of infiltrating an already existing market (where current or similar products already exist) with a new product (from your company or organization).

-Market penetration strategy is part of the Ansoff Matrix, a strategic framework developed in 1957 that helps company leaders plan for future growth.
+This is all part of the Ansoff Matrix, a strategic framework developed in 1957 that helps company leaders plan for future growth.

 If you know your TAM, you can use this formula to calculate your current market penetration: Market Penetration Rate = (number of customers / TAM) x 100